-Website managers will establish a range of ‘filter words’ in accordance with these instructions, ranging from ‘key words’, to ‘sensitive words’, to ‘safe words’.
-Generally speaking, articles containing ‘key words’ are deleted, those containing ‘sensitive words’ require reading by the censor before publication; and those containing only ‘safe words’ will be published immediately — although there’s always a risk they may be deleted later after review.
-If a forum user or blogger publishes an article containing ‘key words’ for that website, it will be removed immediately and not even seen for review.
-If it contains only ‘sensitive words’, it will not be posted until approved by a censor.
-If it contains only ‘safe words’ it will be published, but is still subject to review.
+Website managers establish a range of “filter words” in accordance with these instructions, ranging from “key words” to “sensitive words” to “safe words”.
+Generally speaking, articles containing “key words” are deleted, those containing “sensitive words” require reading by the censor before publication, and those containing only “safe words” will be published immediately, although they remain subject to review.
+If a forum user or blogger publishes an article containing “key words” for that website, it will be removed immediately and not even seen for review.
+If it contains only “sensitive words”, it will not be posted until approved by a censor.
+If it contains only “safe words”, it will be published but is still subject to review.

-Internet censorship in China is mainly aimed at the control of news and discussion of current affairs.
-It relies on two supporting pieces of legislation: Measures for the Administration of Internet Information Services (‘the Measures’), issued on 25 September 2000 by the State Council; and Provisions on the Administration of Internet News Information Services (‘the Provisions’), jointly issued by the Ministry of Information Industry and the State Council Information Office (SCIO) on 25 September 2005.
+China’s internet censorship primarily targets news and discussion of current affairs.
+It relies on two pieces of legislation: the Measures for the Administration of Internet Information Services (the Measures) issued by the State Council on 25 September 2000 and the Provisions on the Administration of Internet News Information Services (the Provisions) jointly issued by the Ministry of Information Industry and the State Council Information Office (SCIO) on 25 September 2005.

-With this system in place, the Chinese government can use its traditional control over newsgathering to keep a grip on online news publishing.
-China’s propaganda apparatus has a strong and longstanding hold over news production, including a licensing system, pre-publication approval and post-publication review of content, control over management and personnel decisions, and a day-to-day system of propaganda rules and notifications.
+By implementing this system, the Chinese government can maintain its control over online news publishing through their established power over newsgathering.
+China’s propaganda machine has a firm grip on news production, including a licensing system, pre- and post-publication content review, influence over management and personnel decisions, and a day-to-day system of propaganda regulations and notifications.

-Wen Yunchao is an internet observer based in China who works to remove restrictions on informationand fights for freedom of speech.
-He was among the second group of signatories of Charter 08.
+Wen Yunchao is an internet observer in China who advocates for freedom of speech and works to eliminate information restrictions.
+He was one of the second group of signatories of Charter 08.